The SEC has approved new rules for private funds, increasing transparency and accountability. Learn how automated reporting solutions like Dasseti...

-Dasseti launched Dasseti Respond earlier this year, a new platform that allows manager and GP Investor Relations (IR) teams to respond to ever-changing investor needs.
+Dasseti launched Dasseti Engage earlier this year, a new platform that allows manager and GP Investor Relations (IR) teams to respond to ever-changing investor needs.
 We know the IR role is vital – yet answering the same DDQ questions, again and again, can be inefficient and monotonous.

 Investor Communications Are More Important Than Ever